zachwinter/COVID-USA/README.md

 # COVID-USA
 An highly-performant, mobile-friendly interactive timeseries visualizing the spread of COVID-19 in the United States.

+## Features

+* *Novel*.
+Visualize county-level active cases (per capita) on any day between `Jan.
+22, 2020` and `Mar.
+9, 2023`.
+* *Fast*.
+Thanks to instancing techniques and a hardware-accelerated `ctx.drawImage()`, rasterization of the map and datapoints only happens once – giving you a fluid, jank-free experience even when zooming or panning.
+* *Compare*.
+Click on any county on the map to open a chart visualizing its data over time.
+Select multiple counties at the same time and compare them within a shared, synchronized date range.
+* *Mobile-friendly*.
+Full touch gesture interactions for both map & charts.
+* *Share*.
+Copy a URL to the clipboard linking directly to the visualization on your selected day.

 ## Overview

 The [John Hopkins University COVID-19 Dashboard](https://coronavirus.jhu.edu/map.html) stood as source of truth for many of us following the COVID-19 pandemic, right up until the university's cessation of data collection on March 10, 2023.
 Their dataset, [archived on GitHub](https://github.com/CSSEGISandData/COVID-19), contains total *cumulative* cases per county in the United States.
 When visualizing this data over time, it quickly resembles the shape of a population map – providing little value or insight with regards to the movement of the virus.